build-trust/ockam/implementations/rust/ockam/signature_bls/README.md

 In order to support a variety of proving protocols, this crate implements the BLS signatures scheme which can be used as a building block for other more elaborate zero-knowledge capable signatures like short group signatures.

-The main [Ockam][main-ockam-crate-link] has optional dependency on this crate.

 ## Usage

 Add this to your `Cargo.toml`: